 How much will it cost?
 The total project cost is a little over £100,000.
 That includes ongoing running costs in terms of the provision for the five-year maintenance that is in the artist's contract.
 There may be additional minor costs for ongoing schools and community engagement events, but we plan that these will potentially be covered by income from post-mural merchandising.
 That is likely to be part of a collaboration between ourselves and Colinton Village Enterprise, who plan to develop the shed in Spylaw Park as a heritage centre.
 That would serve as a retail outlet for tunnel mural prints and branded souvenirs.
 That strand of our marketing is not yet fully developed - we're mainly concentrating on creating the mural just now.

 You mailed some houses in Colinton asking for funding.
 Was that it?
 No - the initial limited local mailing was a focussed approach based on our local demographics, but the main quest for funding is much more than that.
 The Colinton Amenity Association, with whom we have been working closely, kindly gave us huge support in recent editions of their Colinton Magazine.
-Every copy of the Spring edition also had a loose insert, with a "please donate" request on one side and a gift aid form on the other.
-The update article on the Summer edition showed pictures of the mural in progress wth a further request for support.
 The Parish Church's "Colinton News" also gave us great coverage, as did the Dell Directory; and we've featured in the Evening News, The Times and the Currie & Balerno News.
 Leaflets, describing the project and seeking funding, are available in the tunnel and other locations.
 Please help us.
 See our "Giving" page or use the link to Virgin Money Giving.
 We're also constantly researching and making applications for grants and other corporate funding.
 If you know of a grant-making body please let us know or suggest us to them.

 When will you "go public"?
-We now have a stunning images covering over a quarter of the tunnel, and have gone very public!
+We now have a stunning images covering nearly three quarters of the tunnel, and have gone very public!
 Word of mouth is working well, as are social media and our website.
 We'll keep you updated.
 We started painting at the end of June - though weather meant that our original work schedule had to be changed.
-There are now stunning images on 32 metres of walls and ceiling, and masonry painting/surface prep is heading towards completion.
+There are now stunning images on 80+ metres of walls and ceiling, and masonry painting/surface prep isall completed.
 Having something to see is attracting visitors (from far afield as well as from Edinburgh) and is also helping to attract both publicity and donations.
 It's great to have gone from "we're planning to ..." to "We are ...!"